puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/tools/_index.md

 ## Kui

-[`Kui`](https://github.com/kubernetes-sigs/kui) is a GUI tool that takes your normal `kubectl` command line requests and responds with graphics.
+[`Kui`](https://github.com/kubernetes-sigs/kui) is a GUI tool that takes your regular `kubectl` command line requests and responds with graphics.

-Kui takes the normal `kubectl` command line requests and responds with graphics.
+Kui takes the typical `kubectl` command line requests and responds with graphics.
 Instead of ASCII tables, Kui provides a GUI rendering with tables that you can sort.

 Kui lets you: